abhijit-c/LatinTranslations/Ovid/src/letter2.md

-  see among your guests, I am that person, who lead Hymenaeos to your fire and sang songs worthy of your favorable union, the books of whose I remember that you were accustomed to praise with the exception of those which harmed his own master, for which **marveling person** you sometimes read your writings, I am that person, to whom a bride from your house was given.
+  see among your guests, I am that person, who lead Hymenaeos to your fire and sang songs worthy of your favorable union, the books of whose I remember that you were accustomed to praise with the exception of those which harmed his own master, to whom sometimes marveling the writings you read, I am that person, to whom a bride from your house was given.

 ```